 Closing my eyes, I try to remember what just happened, before it all drifts away.
 “I lost control, but not like I normally do.
 It’s usually a struggle, wrestling the energy, directing it where I want it to go, and I had that, I was succeeding.
 Then it made a 180 degree flip, no longer fighting me, but… guiding me instead.
 I just… surrendered, I think.”
 She remains quiet, giving me a pat on the head, always optimistic.

 Pulling the ring off of my thumb, I study it carefully.
 It’s just a simple band of jade, this one inky black.
 While it is solid in color, I can still make out the other side of the ring, seeing right through the stone.
 The flat edges are lined with silver, while the outer surface remains uncovered except for a single rounded band of silver, engraved with the character ‘insight’.
 Along the smooth inner surface, there is an intricately carved pattern, barely indented, difficult to see but easily felt, a rune, the marking that makes the ring more than just jewelry.
 The books I read about runes had no explanation for where they originated from, but if carved in the correct manner with chi, they interact with the Energy of the Heavens in unexpected ways.
-Everyone who knows how to cave a rune guards the secret selfishly, and it would have taken years for the OuYang Patriarch to learn.
+Everyone who knows how to carve a rune guards the secret selfishly, and it would have taken years for the OuYang Patriarch to learn.
 He probably made several for his own people, keeping it a secret, ensuring they had enough of them before exposing his talent to the world.

-The book had examples of what could be done, and apparently, this chi gathering rune a more common occurrence in the Eastern Province.
-With the lack of a bridge, and being the smallest province, the Eastern Province in the safest, and richest area, due to lack of major conflict in the region.
+The book had examples of what could be done, and apparently, this chi gathering rune is a more common occurrence in the Eastern Province.
+With the lack of a bridge, and being the smallest province, the Eastern Province is the safest, and richest area, due to lack of major conflict in the region.
 I’d like to live there, it seems like a wonderful place.
 Runes have other effects, such as strengthening armor, or bolstering endurance, but those are more rare, most in the hands of the Emperor.
 Keep the best toys for those who you know are loyal, the Emperor is a clever man.
 Or woman, actually, I have no idea.
 They stay pretty gender neutral around here.

 Putting the ring away, I head out in the darkness, back to my bedroll.
 Mei Lin is already there, cuddling with the twins, an excuse to sleep closer to me.
 She’s been increasingly clingy lately, but if I’m being honest with myself, I don’t hate it.
 She is a sweet little girl, and I do love her.
 I just wish she could be my real little sister.
 She will make someone very happy in the future, it just can’t be me.